GenesisFR/HowToBecomeGoodAtShooters/README.md

 #### Medic
 - sprints to dead allies in an attempt to revive them with adrenaline and supports living allies with combat stims, granting them overheal
-- destroying the red stripe on his bag prevents him from assisting allies
+- destroying the red stripe on his bag will prevent him from assisting allies and confuse everyone nearby
 - elites can toss vapor grenades containing spice to revive their allies faster (TODO: verify that it's not a myth)
+- mobs revived are granted overheal and their weak points are repaired (TODO: verify this information)

 #### Rusher
 - sprints towards targets and attempts to melee them with a baton
 - has a destructible riot helmet that prevents headshots
-- her spice bag is on her left hip and grants extra speed and damage to melee attacks (TODO: check if it grants overheal too)
+- her spice bag is on her left hip and grants extra speed and damage to melee attacks only once (TODO: check if it grants overheal too)
 - destroying her spice supply confuses her and everyone nearby, preventing her from using the drug
 - elites are equipped with shock batons
 - has the lowest amount of HP of all archetypes, so body shots usually take them down fast